almahmudbd/qBittorrentBackup/README.md

 # qbittorent-backup-restore
-1 click Backup and Restore Scripts for Preserving qBittorrent configs and .torrent files.
+1 click Backup and Restore Scripts/Apps for Preserving qBittorrent configs and .torrent files.

 This repo provides two simple scripts to back up and restore your `qBittorrent` configuration and data files on Windows.